msrajawat298/Data-Structure-using-JS/Interview_prepration/RestAPi_interview.md

+- **What is API?**
+    - **API (Application Programming Interface):** A set of rules and protocols that allows different software applications to communicate with each other.
+    - **Endpoints:** Specific URLs where requests can be made to access resources or perform actions.
+    - **Requests and Responses:** Communication involves sending requests to API endpoints and receiving responses with data or results.
+    - **HTTP Methods:** Common methods include GET, POST, PUT, and DELETE.
+    - **Data Formats:** Standard formats like JSON and XML are used for data exchange.
+    - **Authentication and Authorization:** APIs may require verifying the client's identity and determining their permissions.

 - **How many maturity levels are there in REST API?**
    - REST API maturity levels are defined by **Richardson’s Maturity Model**, which includes 4 levels:
      1. **Level 0**: Plain Old XML (POX) or one URI with single method (e.g., `POST`).